tpoindex/tsp/docs/misc.md

 Similarities:

-  * Both are primarly written in Tcl
+  * Both are primarily written in Tcl
   * Both use the `parser` extension for Tcl parsing

 Differences: